 Work Environment: One Province One Team

-Employment and assistance workers (EAWs) work in an office setting within a virtual environment.
-This means EAWs may be assigned to work in a contact centre where they work with clients over the telephone and may not interact directly with clients in the same community.
+Employment & Assistance Workers (EAWs) work in an office setting within a virtual environment.
+This means EAWs may be assigned to work in a contact centre where they work with clients over the phone and may not interact directly with clients in the same community.
 They may be working with a client who lives in a different city in B.C., while other EAWs will work directly with clients, face to face.
 EAWs are part of a virtual team where interaction with each other may be via technology and/or in person.
 This model provides greater access to services for citizens across the province and expands the definition of "team" to include people working in various locations.

 Core business hours are typically 8:30 am to 4:30 pm, Monday to Friday.
-However, some office locations are closed over lunch, have specific times where they are closed to public or offer later hours of work such as 10 am to 6 pm.
+However, some office locations are closed over lunch, have specific times where they are closed to public, or offer later hours of work such as 10:00 am to 6:00 pm.

 Working in a high-volume, high-energy environment, you'll rely on the team, your experience and your training to quickly meet the needs of people with unique and often complex problems.